 Feni housewife Jharna gets Tk10 lakh buying Marcel fridge

-On Saturday (30 March), Marcel's Brand Ambassador film actor Amin Khan, along with another film actor Mamnun Hasan Emon, handed over a cheque worth Tk 10 lakh to Jharna Begum at a programme held at Sher-E Bangla High School ground at Shebarhat area of Senbag upazila in the district, reads a press release.
+On Saturday (March 30, 2024), Marcel's Brand Ambassador film actor Amin Khan, along with another film actor Mamnun Hasan Emon, handed over a cheque worth Tk 10 lakh to Jharna Begum at a program held at Sher-E Bangla High School ground at Shebarhat area of Senbag upazila in the district, reads a press release.

 Actor Mamnun Hasan Emon said, "Today I witnessed how the people's dreams come true and how the people are being benefited by Marcel's activities.
 As it is a local company, our own people are working here and thus Marcel is creating huge employment taking the country in a new height."